 The Solicitation Process

-The University conducts most solicitations electronically through the University’s Ariba Sourcing Network and suppliers are required to submit their responses via this method.
-The University utilizes the Washington Electronic Business Solution (WEBS) to post notices for competitive solicitations over $100,000.
+The University conducts most solicitations electronically through the University’s Ariba Sourcing Network and suppliers should be prepared to submit their responses via this method The University utilizes the Washington Electronic Business Solution (WEBS) to post notices for competitive solicitations over $100,000 and occasionally for solicitations between $10,000 and $99,999.
 The notices posted in WEBS contain details related to the solicitation type, size and scope intended to inform suppliers of relevant opportunities available at the University.

-In order to view the complete solicitation a supplier must be registered in the Ariba Network.
+In order to view the complete solicitation conducted through the Ariba Sourcing Network a supplier must be registered in the Ariba Network.

-In order to respond to WEBS postings from the University, suppliers must be registered in the Ariba Network.
+In order to respond to WEBS postings from the University, suppliers may be required to register in the Ariba Network.
 There is no fee for registering in the Ariba Network.
+The WEBS posting will include instructions regarding the method required to submit a bid.

 - Register on the UW Ariba Sourcing Event website using this link: http://uw.supplier.ariba.com/